FDA reports 100+ drug shortages nationwide - NewsBreak

 One group impacted by the shortage is the Opioid Safety and Supply Network (OSSN) Buyer’s Club .
 The group is the largest source of naloxone distribution directly to affected communities, accounting for 1.3 million doses in 2020 alone.

 The OSNN Buyers Club stated they have an exclusive arrangement with Pfizer for the low-cost generic injectable.
 While there is not a widespread shortage of the product itself, the shortage specifically affects the group of programs.
-As of August 2021, OSNN Buyers Club programs are back-ordered by over a quarter-million doses of naloxone.When to get your flu shot, COVID vaccine to be protected by the holidays
+As of August 2021, OSNN Buyers Club programs are back-ordered by over a quarter-million doses of naloxone.UAB experiencing ‘extremely critical’ need for blood donations

 This shortage issue is creating a “perfect storm” scenario where overdoses are sky-rocketing, but access to life-saving medication is plummeting, said Schiller.
 “This group distributes in areas where there is no government infrastructure in purchasing naloxone.”